cs4241-20a/a3-persistence/README.md

         strings, so the mathematical operations needed for calculated the derived fields, totals and averages can take place immediately once the request reaches its designated route.
+        - **checkForAccount**: This is a custom middleware function in server.js that will check if there is a user currently signed in.
+If a user is not signed in, this function will return the response with an error and tell the user that they must be signed-in to use the application.
+This prevents users from going straight to /app.html and manipulating the database.
     - Persistent data storage in between server sessions is implemented using a MongoDB database.
 See server.js for the initialization of the database connection and the various queries that are used.